-The 2002 Plan is set to expire on March 1, 2018, however, if the proposed amendment is approved, the 2002 Plan would expire on March 1, 2025.
+The 2002 Plan is set to expire on March 1, 2025.

 Eligibility

 Only non-employee directors are eligible to receive awards under the 2002 Plan.
 Currently, our Board of Directors consists of eight directors, of whom seven are non-employee directors.
 Mr. Harshman, our current President and Chief Executive Officer, is not eligible to receive awards under the 2002 Plan.